 Basal Cell Carcinoma Excision - What Can You Expect?

-If your doctor has diagnosed that suspicious little bump under your skin as Basal Cell Carcinoma, you may be facing a simple surgical procedure to get rid of that pesky little lump that will scab and bleed, but just won't go away.
+If your doctor has diagnosed that suspicious little lump under your skin as Basal Cell Carcinoma, you may be facing a simple surgical procedure to get rid of that pesky bump that will scab and bleed, but just won't go away.

 I Tried All Kinds of Remedies

-You may have tried antibiotic ointment, aloe vera, vitamin e oil, tea tree oil, and all of the usual home remedies, but when you see no improvement it's time to seek a doctor's opinion.
+Like me, you may have tried antibiotic ointment, aloe vera, vitamin e oil, tea tree oil, and all of the usual home remedies, but if you see no improvement it's time to seek a doctor's opinion.

 Most of us wait longer than we should.
 I did, even when It was scabbing, bleeding, seeming to heal, and then going through the cycle again.

-The worst things about BC are that they do tend to keep growing, they can cause some disfigurement, and non- surgical procedures are rarely effective.
+The worst things about BC are that they do tend to keep growing.
+They can cause some disfigurement and topical medicines or other non- surgical procedures are rarely effective.

-Most skin cancers are caused by DNA mutations in skin cells as a result of UV sunlight.
+Most skin cancers are caused by DNA mutations in skin cells as a result of exposure to UV sunlight.

-The sun exposure you experienced years ago can be the source of the damage which causes the cells to multiply uncontrollably.
+The sun exposure you experienced many years ago can be the source of the damage which eventually causes the cells to multiply uncontrollably.

-Yes, It's me with a scar I should have had a year ago.
-If I had gone in earlier, it would have been smaller.
+Yes, it's me with a scar I should have had a year ago.
+If I had gone to the doctor earlier it would have been smaller.